teoziyiivy/tp/docs/UserGuide.md

 * The `DATE` is in dd/mm/yyyy.
 * The `TIME` is in hh:mm.
 * If `DATE` or `TIME` is not specified, the system current date and time will be taken.
+* Workouts can be added to a future date if desired

 Example of usage: